MerginMaps/docs/src/howto/reuse_last_values.md

 # Reuse last entered values

-Input supports faster digitizing of similar features by allowing user to reuse values of repeating attributes.
+Input supports faster digitising of similar features by allowing user to reuse values of repeating attributes.
 When attribute is marked for reuse, a next created feature has it already entered with value from last feature.

 ## Setup